-This role is appointed by the Committee and not voted in.
-The candidate must be DBS cleared and have detailed knowledge of AGB safeguarding procedures in order to follow up any safeguarding concerns.
-The role is also sometimes referred to as the Welfare Officer or Child Protection Officer (CPO) and is included in the Safeguarding Officers' group on AGB's online Learning Curve platform.
+This role is appointed by the Committee.
+The candidate must be DBS cleared and have detailed knowledge of AGB safeguarding policies and procedures.
+The role is included in the Safeguarding Officers' group on AGB's online Learning Curve platform.

-The Safeguarding Officer's contact details and photograph are always displayed in the range to enable all members to be able to contact them if they have any concerns about poor practice or safeguarding incidents for any archer, but especially for juniors (up to the age of 18) and for vulnerable adults.
+The Safeguarding Officer's contact details and photograph are displayed in the range to enable all members to be able to contact them if they have any concerns about poor practice or safeguarding.

-The Safeguarding Officer also maintains the records of incidents, keeping copies of accident forms and the details of any safeguarding incidents in a secure location.
+The Safeguarding Officer also maintains records of incidents, keeping copies of accident forms and details of any safeguarding incidents in a secure location.